AdityaAdarsh8888/apnacollege-git/README.md

 # apnacollege-git
-This repo is for learning git and github
+This repo is for learning git and github.
 Author:- Aditya Adarsh